How to Use Animation in Mobile Apps

 Taking into consideration the fact that thousands of apps are launched every year, such an approach will definitely grant you a competitive advantage.

 Creating animated product demos is what most app development companies do to exhibit product functionality, either to developers who will be working on it or to the customer.
-The coding for animations that have been used for a demo can be reused later on in an app if a tool where the demo was created supports code export.
+The coding for mobile animations that have been used for a demo can be reused later on in an app if a tool where the demo was created supports code export.

 Design Principles to Follow